 - Shillington’s Blood Detox (will help rid the whole body of parasites and other toxins)

-- Shillington’s Intestinal Cleanse (a powerful intestinal cleanse that kills Candida and other parsites)
+- Shillington’s Intestinal Cleanse (for those with slow bowel movements, this is a powerful intestinal cleanse that kills parasites)

 - Tea Tree Oil (only for topical)

 - SF722 – Thorne (the very best we know of for Candida)

 - Mother Earth Organic Root Cider – Barrier Island Organics

 - Best Supplements To Kill Candida and Everything Else You Ever Wanted To Know About Fungal Infections